Rangers buy out star goaltender Henrik Lundqvist’s contract

-”Few players have been as important to the Rangers franchise as Henrik Lundqvist, and we are incredibly grateful for all he has done for our organization,” said James L. Dolan, executive chairman and CEO of MSG Sports. ”Over his 15-year tenure, he not only established himself as one of the best goaltenders to ever play the game, he has also been one of hockey’s fiercest competitors and most effective ambassadors.
+”Few players have been as important to the Rangers franchise as Henrik Lundqvist, and we are incredibly grateful for all he has done for our organization,” said James L. Dolan, executive chairman, MSG Sports. ”Over his 15-year tenure, he not only established himself as one of the best goaltenders to ever play the game, he has also been one of hockey’s fiercest competitors and most effective ambassadors.
 He will always be a part of the Rangers family.”

 In buying out the final year of the 38-year old’s contact, the Rangers will save $3.7 million in cap space for next season.
 Lundqvist is now a free agent.